 You must conduct a reasonable search for work, which includes applying to at least two jobs and conducting at least one other work search activity per week.
 You should keep a record of your job search efforts, including the employers you have contacted, the dates you made contact, and the outcome.
 The Pennsylvania Department of Labor & Industry (DLI) may contact you or your employer contacts to verify your efforts.

-Your weekly benefit amount will be about 50% of your average weekly wages, subject to a weekly maximum of $573.
+Your weekly benefit amount will be about 50% of your average weekly wages, subject to a weekly maximum of $572 (or $580 with dependents).
 Benefits are available for up to 26 weeks.

 You may file your claim for unemployment benefits online, by phone, by fax, or by mail.
 You can find online filing information and contact information at the DLI's website.
 Once you file, you must continue to file weekly claims with the DLI for each week for which you are claiming benefits.